Vallarta Cares is an Organization Feeding the Hungry and More in Puerto Vallarta, Mexico

 Speaking of stairs, we live in a place with lots of stairs.
 It’s 200 stairs from sea level to our street, and then at least 50 more to our front door.
 We have been getting a lot of stair stepping in for sure.
 We live off of Emiliano Carranza near Iturbide.
 And it’s one of the streets you can take to get up to the cross.
 We see lots of healthy looking people walking uo there in the mornings when it’s cooler.
 We call them cross walkers.
 Well, we always take the stairs down, it’s just the up the 200 stairs thing that still has us taking a taxi at least once a day.
 And over the last few days, when we would take the taxi home, we noticed a neighborhood project taking place.

 On either side of this narrow street, they had those long plastic tables set up, and they were making these what looked like head dresses in an assembly line…So the next morning I walked down to the little tienda where they had their tables set up the night before, the Abarotes Store.
 Abarotes translates to groceries, by the way.
-And I asked the nice little lady what they were making, and she said they were making Pencahos for the upcoming processions, coming up December 1st through the 12th.
+And I asked the nice little lady what they were making, and she said they were making penachos for the upcoming processions, coming up December 1st through the 12th.

 She explained that every barrio has a chance to participate in the religious ceremonies, the processions in honor of Our Lady de Guadalupe.
-I said Pencahos?
+I said penachos?
 What’s a penacho?
 So, I whipped out my trusty cell phone and did the google, and discovered a very interesting subject that I’ll share with you before we get to Frankie and Jimmy at Vallarta Cares.

 It was given to Hernan Cortez, along with dozens of other artifacts as a gift by Moctezuma II, and Cortez, as a thank you, held him hostage and forced him to govern from his palace.
 That’s another rabbit hole I need to take you into.
 But I do digress.
-Back to the Penacho.
+Back to the penacho.

 Anyway, it eventually ended up in Austria.